molliemmccoy0599/ResumeDesign/README.md

 ### Overview
-I worked with claude.ai and Figma to build this design, however it is not fully functional yet in the ways I woudl hope.
+I worked with claude.ai and Figma to build this design, however it is not fully functional yet in the ways I would hope.
 With it being more static than responsive on multiple ends.
 I had hoped to have tabs embedded within the images but I couldnt get it to apply properly.
 ### Users
 People looking to learn more about me as a person and my background.
 ### Learnings